These three records and modules interact to help you manage your inventory and calculate COGS:

 Overview of Inventory Usage

-Navigate to Menu > Inventory > Inventory Usage:
+Navigate from Main Menu > Inventory > Inventory Usage:

 Click on a specific usage record to review details: